 Reason for Policy

-This policy establishes uniform standards for the master’s final examination; defines timely submission of copies of the thesis for University archives, and supports Board of Regents Policy: Openness in Research which covers public dissemination of University-sponsored research.
+This policy establishes uniform standards for the master’s final examination; defines timely submission of copies of the thesis for University archives, and supports Board of Regents Policy: Openness in Research (PDF) which covers public dissemination of University-sponsored research.